Planning for the Future and Unexpected Changes in Weather Patterns

 - Superstorm Sandy caused serious damage to New York’s subway system, flooding tunnels with corrosive saltwater and causing billions of dollars in damage.
 Repairs to the L train tunnel are projected to close the line for nearly a year beginning in April 2019, forcing commuters on the line to seek out alternate routes between Brooklyn and Manhattan and within the city.

-Is Your Transit Agency Resilient?
+Is Your Transit Agency Climate-Resilient?

 In the context of disruption management, resilience is defined by a transit system’s ability to continue functioning efficiently to move riders from one place to another when faced with disruptive or unexpected conditions.
 This goes for not only everyday service disruptions but also catastrophic weather events.
-Transportation resilience is of the greatest concern to the individuals and communities an agency serves.
+Transportation resilience is of the greatest concern to the individuals and communities that an agency serves.

 Regardless of where you stand on the political spectrum, and whether you believe that we have caused, and ultimately can stop or reverse the warming of our planet, the data suggests a shift in the severity of storms over the past decade.
-Simply sweeping the problem under the rug will not make the challenges we face from a changing climate disappear but will only serve to create more severe problems down the road.
+Simply sweeping the problem under the rug will not make the challenges we face from a changing climate disappear, but will only serve to create more severe problems down the road.

-Leveraging Disruption Management in CleverCAD for a More Resilient Agency
+Leveraging Disruption Management for Climate Resilience

-The Disruption Management module in CleverCAD allows agencies to react quickly to service disruptions that occur due to inclement weather, traffic and road conditions or vehicle maintenance issues.
+The Disruption Management module in CleverCAD allows agencies to react quickly to service disruptions that occur due to inclement weather, traffic, and road conditions, or vehicle maintenance issues.
 Users can make service changes to address issues on the fly, and all changes are immediately reflected on vehicles and in our BusTime real-time passenger information system.
-This ensures that both operators and passengers have access to up-to-date information, in real-time.
+This ensures that both operators and passengers have access to up-to-date information in real time.

-The Disruption Management module addresses four principal areas including:
+The Disruption Management module addresses four principal areas, including:

 - Bus Bridging/Shuttle Service- Quickly create a brand-new trip or route to accommodate a major disruption or unplanned demand for service.

-- Same-Day Service Change- Quickly modify the service day (e.g. weekday, weekend) in anticipation of a change in operations or ridership, such as during a major snowstorm.
+- Same-Day Service Change- Quickly modify the service day (e.g., weekday, weekend) in anticipation of a change in operations or ridership, such as during a major snowstorm.

 - Detours- Quickly react to road closures, such as during severe flooding, by rerouting a vehicle, creating an alternate route path.

-- Service Restoration- After the snow has melted or water has receded, restore service back to its regular schedule.
+- Service Restoration- After the snow has melted or water has receded, restore service to its regular schedule.

 Learn more about how Disruption Management for CleverCAD can help your agency become more resilient.